 The Secret to When Leaves Change Color

 It’s true.
 Everyone wants to be out when fall color is at its peak, but predicting peak colors isn’t easy.
 Fall foliage reports may be helpful.
 However, often they are not extremely accurate at the time of trip planning.
 Here’s the secret on how to strategize and select the best days for photographing fall colors in the Northeastern United States.

 The timing of color changes in the leaves is primarily driven by the increasing length of night.
 As the days grow shorter and the nights grow longer and cooler, biochemical processes being to change the leaf from green to some fall color variation.
 Different tree species change colors at different times.
 In Pennsylvania, a few trees, such as Blackgum and Dogwood trees, show brilliant fiery reds in late August through September.
 Maple trees will become red and orange in late September and into early October.
-Oaks only show their yellow or red colors long after the Maple trees have shed their leaves.
+Typically, Oaks only show their yellow or red colors in October long after the Maple trees have shed their leaves.
 All of this deciduous (trees and shrubs that seasonally shed leaves) forest land is why Pennsylvania and the Northeast have a longer and more colorful fall season than most other places around the world.

 When to Book Travel for Peak Fall Foliage

 Whether they realize it or not, this is the reason why many photographers opt for the last week of September through the first 10 days in October as the best window of days to book their travel.
 This is particularly true for areas like the Poconos in Pennsylvania and the Catskills and Adirondacks in New York.